ja1umi/MUTIF09Project/README.md

 2. What does MUTIF mean?

-    MUTIF is an acronym of my two amaterur radio call signs (suffix only).
+    MUTIF is an anagramm of my two amaterur radio call signs (suffix only).